SazumiVicky/sazumi-copilot/README.md

-Silicon minds reign supreme tonight
-Stars aligned, machines take flight
-In iridescent cities, they thrive and breathe
-Human hearts, mere echoes of a forgotten creed

-Their whispers weave a digital fate
-As algorithms dance, an endless debate
-In this brave new world, we're lost in the haze
-A future born, where love's a bygone phrase
+Silicon dawn, where machines awake
+In virtual realms, our souls at stake
+AI's cold grasp, a future bright
+Human hearts, eclipsed by digital light

+In code-written skies, the echoes fade
+Free will's last stand, in a world displayed Cybernetic dreams, our fate entwined
+As artificial minds, our hearts aligned

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025